MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 4. Select Site **1** to relate the warehouse to.

+    > **Note** If you save the record before assigning the attributes, the record can not be updated.

 ### Assign warehouse management attributes

 1. Expand the **Master planning** FastTab and select the **24hr** Calendar for